oceanprotocol-archive/readthedocs/markdowns/aquarius/aquarius/events/events_monitor.md

 the `MetadataUpdated` event.

-The Metadata json object is expected to be in an `lzma` compressed form.
-If desired the metadata can also be encrypted for specific use cases.
-When using encrypted Metadata, the EventsMonitor requires the private key of the ethereum account that is used for encryption.
-This can be specified in `EVENTS_ECIES_PRIVATE_KEY` envvar.
+The Metadata json object is expected to be in an `lzma` compressed form and then encrypted.
+Decryption is done through Provider.

 The events monitor pauses for 25 seconds between updates.